Sergey Tsukanov

-Sergey Nikolaevich Tsukanov (Сергей Николаевич Цуканов; born 22 June 1973), known as The Cemetery Maniac (Кладбищенский маньяк), is a Soviet-Russian serial killer and rapist who killed eight women in Likhvinka and Tula during two distinct periods.
+Sergey Nikolayevich Tsukanov (Сергей Николаевич Цуканов; born 22 June 1973), known as The Cemetery Maniac (Кладбищенский маньяк), is a Soviet-Russian serial killer and rapist who raped and killed eight women in Likhvinka and Tula during two distinct periods.
 The first series of murders occurred between 1989 and 1991 when he was only 16 years old, and the second took place between 1998 and 1999.
-In 2000, Tsukanov was deemed incapable to stand trial and was involuntarily committed to a psychiatric clinic.
+In January 2000, a panel of judges at the Tula Oblast Court declared Tsukanov insane and ordered him to undergo compulsory treatment in a psychiatric clinic.

 Biography

-Sergey Tsukanov was born on 22 June 1973, in Tula.
-He was a single child, living together with his parents and paternal grandmother in a one-room apartment.
-While his mother and father were loving and law-abiding citizens, his grandmother was a badly-tempered woman who constantly criticized her family and engaged in conflict, causing Sergey to develop a deep-seated hatred against her.
-In his teenage years, Tsukanov began to show aggressive and misogynistic behaviour towards older, plump women, as they reminded him of his grandmother.
-He attended School No. 13 in Tula, where, in 1988, he attacked the head teacher in the toilets, attempting to rape her.
-However, she recognized him, forcing Tsukanov to cease his attack and flee.
-The school administration covered up the incident and never reported it to the authorities, but Tsukanov was sent to a mental health clinic for a psychiatric evaluation.
-During one of the sessions, Tsukanov revealed that the motive for the attack was revenge for bad grades, but during the struggle, he had become aroused by the sight of his victim's full thighs and buttocks and decided to rape her then and there.
-He also disclosed that older women were the subjects of his sexual fantasies.
-The psychiatrists eventually concluded that Tsukanov had a mild intellectual disability but was declared sane and released.
-He returned to school, where he soon began persuading one of his classmates to be his girlfriend.
-After he was rejected, Sergey's mental state degraded, leading him to self-harm by cutting his skin with knives and other sharp objects.
-Soon after, a series of murders began to occur in the city.
+Sergey Tsukanov was born on 22 June 1973 in Tula.
+He was the only child, living with his parents and paternal grandmother in a one-room apartment.
+His father had a criminal record.
+His grandmother, known for her dominant temperament, constantly criticized and accused Tsukanov and his parents; growing up, Tsukanov developed a deep-seated hatred against her.
+In his teens, he began exhibiting misogyny toward older women who resembled his grandmother.

+Tsukanov attended School No. 13 in Tula, where, in 1988, he attacked the head teacher in the school restroom and attempted to rape her.
+However, she recognized him, which forced him to flee.
+The school administration covered up the incident and never reported it to the authorities, but Tsukanov was sent to a mental health clinic for a forensic psychiatric evaluation.

+During one examination, Tsukanov stated that his motive for the attack was revenge for failing grades.
+However, during the struggle, he became aroused by and decided to rape her.
+The psychiatrists diagnosed Tsukanov with a mild intellectual disability, but declared him sufficiently sane and released him.

+Tsukanov returned to school, where he soon began soliciting sexual relations with one of his classmates.
+After being rejected, his mental state degraded, and he began engaging in self-harm by cutting himself with a knife and other sharp objects.